adchella-te/CE-migration-tool/README.md

 Note - Enterprise agent migration not covered.
 Only cloud agents are migrated currently for all tests.

 ### Limitations -
-+ BGP Private monitors migration not covered.
+1. BGP Private monitors migration not covered.
 Only tests using public monitors can be migrated.
-+ "agents.sourceIpAddress", "bandwidthMeasurements" and "bgpMonitors" optional features not covered for A2S tests.
+2. "agents.sourceIpAddress", "bandwidthMeasurements" and "bgpMonitors" optional features not covered for A2S tests.
-+ Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
+3. Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
+4. FTP test server credentials have to be re-entered at the time of creation

 ### TechStack:
 * Python3